pascalbros/OpenDoor/README.md

 # OpenDoor

-An iOS ARKit-based Indoor Positioning System.
+An iOS, infrastructure-less ARKit-based Indoor Positioning System.

+OpenDoor works with explicit and implicit markers.
+The first position fix is given by one of the markers found during the AR session, supports multiple floors building and custom injection of a location fix.

 ## Install